-For 2012, the Compensation Committee selected Pro Forma Diluted Earnings Per Share ("EPS") as the appropriate performance measure for the Bonus Incentive Plan.
-Pro Forma Diluted EPS may be found in our press releases and excludes the following expenses:
+Company Performance Factor.
+For 2014, the Compensation Committee selected Pro Forma Diluted Earnings Per Share ("EPS") as the appropriate performance measure for the Performance Incentive Plan.
+Pro Forma Diluted EPS may be found in our press releases and excludes the following items:

-- · Amortization expense relating to the intangible assets acquired; - Depreciation expense relating to the increase in fixed assets from cost to fair market value; - Other employee related restructuring costs; - One-time costs associated with moving our corporate headquarters from Cypress, CA to Santa Ana, CA; and - The write-down of certain deferred tax assets resulting from tax law changes in China and the state of California.
+- Amortization expense relating to intangible assets acquired; - Depreciation expense relating to the increase in acquired fixed assets from cost to fair market value; - Stock-based compensation; - Other employee related restructuring costs; - · The write-down of acquisition-related deferred tax assets resulting from tax law changes in China; and - · An adjustment to deferred tax assets resulting from the expiration of a tax holiday at one of our factories in China.